 Nymphing Pocket Water with Pat Dorsey

 Some of my biggest revelations have come from thinking outside the box.
 Many fly fishers are creatures of habit, returning to the same spot, trip after trip, based on previous success.
 Trapped in a rut, these anglers tend to rely on the same techniques and strategies to catch their trout, regardless of the conditions or the season.
 While this rationale may provide comfort, over time it can limit your productivity.
 Don’t be afraid to experiment with your tactics and the water you fish.
+Watch our video below for some tips when nymphing pocket water.

 While most anglers tend to target the honey holes—textbook riffles and runs that get hammered by hordes of anglers—I prefer to work the little nooks and crannies that rarely get fished.
 I’ve caught countless trout (some in excess of 5 pounds) in the swift-flowing, highly oxygenated boulder gardens most fly fishers overlook.